 What to do in Coldfoot Alaska

 Spend a day driving further up the Dalton Highway to the Atigun Pass and take a walk on the High Arctic Tundra.
-Then spend your evening at the 24 hour truck stop soaking up, it’s bottomless free coffee, the unique atmosphere, strike up a conversation with a pipeline worker, and if you are really brave, check out the Trucker Corner.
+Then spend your evening at the 24-hour truck stop soaking up, its bottomless free coffee, and the unique atmosphere, strike up a conversation with a pipeline worker, and if you are really brave, check out the Trucker Corner.

 I was a guest of Alaska Tourism on this trip, however all opinions expressed here are my own.